How Do You Decommission a Data Center?

 Decommissioning a data center without a comprehensive plan is close to impossible, and a comprehensive plan that is tailored to the needs of the data center will ensure a smooth transition and execution of the project.

-The basic idea of the decommissioning plan is to determine the resale value of each retired IT asset in the data center: assets with high resale value can be sold, while assets with low resale value and expendables such as ductwork and cables are often recycled.
+The basic idea of the data center decommissioning plan is to determine the resale value of each retired IT asset in the data center: assets with high resale value can be sold, while assets with low resale value and expendables such as ductwork and cables are often recycled.
 When possible (i.e. when the IT equipment is still relatively new and/or in a good condition), then the asset may be repurposed.

 What Are the Phases of Data Center Decommissioning?